Louisiana Supreme Court clears Broadmoor teacher who was both acquitted and convicted at trial

 BATON ROUGE — The Louisiana Supreme Court on Tuesday unanimously cleared a former Broadmoor Elementary School teacher whose conviction on an aggravated assault charge was initially pronounced as an acquittal because of a disconnect between the trial judge and the jury hearing the case.

-Telling Bridgette Digerolamo she was innocent and then moments later telling her she was guilty were among several missteps deemed a "blatant violation" of judicial guidelines that "shocks the conscience," Justice Scott Crichton wrote.
+Judge Eboni Johnson Rose committed a "blatant violation" of judicial guidelines that "shocks the conscience," Justice Scott Crichton wrote.
+Louisiana's chief justice, however, found this to be a teachable moment for a judge with limited experience.

+Rose, the daughter and niece of two 19th Judicial District judges, has had problems on the bench before.
+Just weeks ago, she found a former Baton Rouge police officer guilty of a crime that doesn't exist, then acquitted him three weeks later.

-Digerolamo, 42, was fired by the East Baton Rouge Parish School District after being accused of brandishing a weapon at a car traveling on a flooded street in her Shenandoah neighborhood in 2020.
+Bridgette Digerolamo, 42, was fired by the East Baton Rouge Parish School District after video showed her waving a weapon at a car traveling on a flooded street in her Shenandoah neighborhood in 2020.
 Prosecutors say Digerolamo also hit the car with a baseball bat.

 Rose initially set the woman free after her felony assault trial last year, but minutes later Rose summoned the teacher to the courtroom.
-Rose said that, after she pronounced the acquittal, jurors had told her they wanted to convict Digerolamo of a lesser charge.
+Rose said that, after she pronounced the acquittal, she had met with jurors and they had told her they wanted to convict Digerolamo of a lesser charge.

-With Digerolamo back in the courtroom, Rose pronounced her guilty of three misdemeanors.
-After defense lawyers objected, a separate judge reviewed the case and, after reviewing jury verdict forms that were "confusing at best," declared a mistrial because of the dueling verdicts.
+With Digerolamo now back in the courtroom, Rose pronounced her guilty of three misdemeanors.
+After defense lawyers objected, a separate judge reviewed the case and, after determining that jury verdict forms were "confusing at best," declared a mistrial because of the dueling verdicts.

-The 1st Circuit Court of Appeal this year agreed that was the best way to settle the matter, but the state Supreme Court said Tuesday that Rose cannot put Digerolamo on trial again.
+The 1st Circuit Court of Appeal this year agreed that holding a new trial would be the best way to settle the matter, but the state Supreme Court said Tuesday that Rose cannot put Digerolamo on trial again.

-"The jury's verdict finding defendant not guilty is facially valid and was read in open court by the minute clerk," the justices said in an unsigned order.
-"Once final, a verdict of acquittal gives rise to the prohibition against double jeopardy."

 Trending News

+District Attorney Hillar Moore III, in a statement, said the state would have to abide by the justices' ruling.

+"We believe the evidence presented proved the charges of aggravated assault in all three counts.
+However, we respect the judicial process and recognize that the jury's verdicts of not guilty were valid verdicts," he said.
+"We plan to fully honor the constitutional protections against double jeopardy."

 The teacher was arrested after a video circulated online showing a woman confronting a motorist with a baseball bat, then pointing a handgun at the car.
-Sources told WBRZ at the time that Digerolamo's family had recently completed repairs after an early flood and she was worried cars would push water onto her property.
+Sources told WBRZ at the time that Digerolamo's family had recently completed repairs after an earlier flood and she was worried cars would push water onto her property.

 Demetra Turner-Louis, who was in the car, said at the time the situation could have escalated.